warkrismagic/mcp-ui-fork_research/docs/src/guide/client/overview.md

 # @mcp-ui/client Overview

-The `@mcp-ui/client` package helps you render `HtmlResourceBlock` objects from an MCP-enabled server or tool in your React app.
+The `@mcp-ui/client` package helps you render HTML resource sent from an MCP-enabled server.
+For example, `HtmlResource` is a React component that handles the logic.

 ## What’s Included?